2i2c-org/2i2c-org.github.io/content/blog/2025/strudel-gui-prototyping/index.md

 ## What happened

-The STRUDEL team hosted an all-day workshop with over thirty participants prototyping web applications using the [STRUDEL Design System](https://strudel.science/strudel-kit/docs/) and AI assistants in a custom [2i2c](https://2i2c.org/) hub environment.
-By the end of the day, all of the participants had a working prototype that incorporated their own data or dummy data into complex flows facilitated by the STRUDEL Design System.
+The STRUDEL team hosted an all-day workshop with over thirty participants prototyping web applications using the [STRUDEL Design System](https://strudel.science/strudel-kit/docs/) and AI assistants in a custom hub environment designed and managed by 2i2c.
+By the end of the day, all of the participants had a working prototype that incorporated their own data (or dummy data) into complex flows facilitated by the STRUDEL Design System.

 ![Workshop participants collaborating](featured.png)

-After a brief introduction to STRUDEL, participants were guided on setting up their personal coding environments using the STRUDEL 2i2c Hub.
+After a brief introduction to STRUDEL, participants were guided on setting up their personal coding environments using the STRUDEL Hub that 2i2c managed.
 The hub was configured to launch a unique code repository for each participant that was set up pre-workshop on the [strudel-workshops](https://github.com/strudel-workshops) GitHub organization.

 > "Having a startup environment was very nice, as often getting a good development environment set up is half the battle for smaller projects."